RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 |projects-group|

-You can add more projects to that group by clicking "New Folder" and typing the same group name, but you can also add projects to the list of existing groups through selecting that project in the project page and then going to ``Details``-> ``Update Project`` -> ``Add Project to Folder``.
+You can add more projects to that group by clicking "New Group" and typing the same group name, but you can also add projects to the list of existing groups through selecting that project in the project page and then going to ``Details``-> ``Update Project`` -> ``Add Project to Group``.

 Below we add our "About Cats Labeling" project to the Group we made for the "About Cats Classifier" project.